mbkoltai/ExaStoLog/doc/README.md

 ### 5. One-dimensional parameter sensitivity analysis

-To investigate the effect of the transition rates we can first perform one dimensional parameter scans.
+To investigate the effect of the transition rates we can first perform one-dimensional parameter scans.
 This means changing the value of parameters one by one and looking at the effect on stationary solutions.

 First we need to select the nodes whose transition rates we want to scan in.
 We can for instance select all rates that have actual transitions in the subgraph of the STG: